 |Welcome bonus||40,000 bonus miles after you spend $2,000 on purchases with your card within 6 months of account opening||60,000 Membership Rewards points after you spend $6,000 on purchases within 6 months of account opening|

 As you try to decide which one of these cards might work better for your needs, consider how each one stands out in the following categories:

 Welcome bonus winner: Amex Gold

 The welcome offer on the American Express Gold Card is currently 10,000 points lower than that offered by the Delta SkyMiles Gold, but the rewards you earn with this card are, in general, more valuable.
-In fact, our internal analysis shows that points in the American Express Membership Rewards program can be worth up to two cents each, making this card’s welcome offer worth up to $1,200.
+In fact, our internal analysis shows that points in the American Express Membership Rewards program can be worth up to 2.1 cents each, making this card’s welcome offer worth up to $1,200.

 Rewards rate winner: Amex Gold